Find Legal Help

 Phone: (07) 3052 4309

-Office Hours: Monday to Friday 9am to 5pm (subject to public health restrictions)
+Office Hours: Tuesday to Friday 9am to 5pm (subject to public health restrictions and staff availability)

 Queensland District and Supreme Courts and Court of Appeal